 My mother chose words like gems she needed to pluck from a pile of baubles and trinkets.
-She never settled for the first, lazy, easily discovered, word.
-Her hands, increasingly crippled over time by a relentless disease that twisted her limbs in ever more painful ways, would move gently through the air as she searched for the right descriptive.
+She never settled for the first, easily discovered word.
+Her hands, increasingly crippled over time by a relentless disease that twisted her limbs, would move gently through the air as she searched for the right descriptive.

-As a writer, I find myself, lately, longing for her expertise.
-Eighteen years after her death, I look up from a cup of luke-warm tea, curled up my greying lounge chair on a chilly afternoon, wishing she could weigh in as I muse over the page I’ve just written.
+As a writer, I find myself longing for her expertise.
+Eighteen years after her death, I look up from a cup of luke-warm tea, curled up on my old lounge chair on a chilly afternoon, wishing she could weigh in as I muse over the page.
 I examine the shadows, half hoping she’s there, that I might catch a mellifluous whisper.

-I’m searching for words, I want to tell her, that will make my reader’s heartbeats accelerate, words that are sweet to taste, like honey on a spoon, that pull one sentence to another, like we used to watch the taffy be pulled, in the summer time at the Jersey shore.
+I’m searching for words, I want to tell her, that will make my readers’ heartbeats accelerate.
+Words that are sweet to taste, like honey on a spoon, that pull one sentence to another, like we used to watch the taffy be pulled in the summer time at the Jersey shore.
 Words that stretch.
-Words that are open to wake us up to all the possibilities of prose.
+Words that wake us up to all the possibilities of prose.
 Words that shift the lens from blurry to startlingly clear.

 I say to my ghost mother, who is as real to me as the characters that gather in my mind, hesitantly perched on rickety chairs, “Here is my struggling scene, still embryonic:

-My character is not just old but . . very, very old? .
+My character is not just old but . . very, very old?
 The beer he drinks is too warm, because he neglected to drink it quickly, caught in the web of and old man’s thoughts.
-The cane, dragged across a room, make that scratchy noise.
+The cane, dragged across a room, makes that scratchy noise.
 What is that sound?
-And the first star that has pushed into the twilight sky, early and unexpected while the sun has barely set, awakens in the old man a sliver of hope, a feeling so unusual it pains his slowing heart.
-But not hope, that is too mundane, too pedestrian, an overused word altogether.
+And the first star that has pushed into the twilight sky, early and unexpected while the sun sets, awakens in the old man a sliver of hope, a feeling so unusual it pains his slowing heart.
+But not hope, that is too mundane, too pedestrian, an overused word altogether.”

 The man is not just old, he is archaic.
 The beer is tepid.
 His cane rasps across the rotting wooden floor.
 And the hope he feels, as the first star appears?
 Just a sliver of expectation, a breath of anticipation.
 Perhaps a slight shiver, in recognition of his previous sanguinity?